 The good bacteria are most certainly dying off by this point.
 Plus, they are usually filled with sugar and made with non-organic milk.

-One of my favorite fermented drinks is water kefir.
+One of my favorite fermented beverages is water kefir.

 I love to do a second fermentation with grape juice that makes it bubbly and delicious.
 Like a healthy grape soda.